mengye22/python-api-challenge/README.md

-# Python API Homework - What's the Weather Like?
+# What's the Weather Like?
+Using Python API

-## Background
+## Goal

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-Now, we know what you may be thinking: _"Duh.
-It gets hotter..."_

-But, if pressed, how would you **prove** it?

-## Part I - WeatherPy
+## WeatherPy

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+Creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.

-Your first requirement is to create a series of scatter plots to showcase the following relationships:
+Plot the following:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-After each plot add a sentence or too explaining what the code is and analyzing.

 Your second requirement is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):